 Adrian Ivakhiv [pronunciation] is a Professor of Environmental Thought and Culture at the University of Vermont, with a joint appointment in the Environmental Program and the Rubenstein School of Environment & Natural Resources.
 He is a UVM University Scholar (2019-20) and Public Humanities Fellow, and from 2016 to 2020 held the Steven Rubenstein Professorship for Environment and Natural Resources.
-He heads the EcoCultureLab, which organizes collaborative engagements between ecologically oriented artists, scientists, humanists, and the broader community.
-He is spending the spring of 2022 as a Visiting Scholar at the University of California Santa Barbara’s Carsey-Wolf Center, and in 2022-23 will be a Research Fellow of the Freie Universität Berlin’s Cinepoetics Centre for Advanced Film Studies.
+He founded and co-leads the EcoCultureLab, which organizes collaborative engagements between ecologically oriented artists, scientists, humanists, and the broader community.
+He is spending 2022-23 in Berlin, Germany, as a Fulbright Scholar and Research Fellow of the Freie Universität Berlin’s Cinepoetics Centre for Advanced Film Studies.

 Prof. Ivakhiv is a cultural theorist and ecophilosopher, whose research and teaching are focused at the intersections of ecology, culture, identity, religion, media, philosophy, and the creative arts.
 His books include Claiming Sacred Ground: Pilgrims and Politics at Glastonbury and Sedona (Indiana University Press, 2001), Ecologies of the Moving Image: Cinema, Affect, and Nature (Wilfrid Laurier University Press, 2013), and Shadowing the Anthropocene: Eco-Realism for Turbulent Times (Punctum Books, 2018).
 With its historical breadth and theoretical innovation, Ecologies of the Moving Image has been called “capacious and authoritative,” “groundbreaking,” a “landmark contribution” to the growing field of ecological cultural studies, and the first book of “eco-film-philosophy.”
 Expanding and deepening the eco-philosophy of the earlier book, Shadowing the Anthropocene presents a process-relational “philosophy of life,” a philosophy that sees images as part of the battleground in which humans contest the meanings of an increasingly turbulent world.
-His current projects include a book entitled The New Lives of Images: Digital Ecologies in a More-than-Human World, a book on the Chernobyl Zone of Exclusion and the philosophy of time, a collaboration on ecological themes and approaches across the arts, and an anthology of writings on spiritual practice.
+His current projects include a book entitled The New Lives of Images: Digital Ecologies and Anthropocene Imaginaries in a More-than-Human World, a book on the Chernobyl Zone of Exclusion and the philosophy of time, the co-edited Routledge Handbook of Ecomedia Studies, and an anthology of writings on spiritual practice.

 Prof. Ivakhiv has served as president of the Environmental Studies Association of Canada, an executive editor of the Encyclopedia of Religion and Nature (Thoemmes Continuum Press, 2005), founding co-editor of the international, open-access, peer-reviewed journal Media+Environment, and on the editorial boards of several journals including Journal for the Study of Religion, Nature, and Culture, Green Letters, The Journal of Ecocriticism, Environmental Communication, and two book series in the environmental humanities.
 He is a Fellow of the Gund Institute for Environment and of the Rachel Carson Center for Environment and Society.
 His articles have been published across numerous disciplines including film and media studies, cultural and literary studies, religious and pilgrimage studies, human geography, and Ukrainian studies.
 He has been interviewed by popular radio personality Krista Tippett, profiled in a book of “post-Continental” philosophers, and invited to speak on four continents and in well over a dozen countries.